eric-newcomer/django-base/README.md

 # django-base
 A Django web application with the boilerplate code already done for you.

-Built with React, Django, Django REST Framework, and PostgreSQL.
+Built with Python, Django, and PostgreSQL.

 Django Documentation: https://docs.djangoproject.com/en/2.1/